carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 To view the interactive graph we will use the software **gephi**.

 > ## Gephi setup
-> Install from its [web page](https://gephi.org/) the gephi installer that suits your opperating system.
+> Download from this [web page](https://gephi.org/) the gephi installer that suits your opperating system.
 >
 > Open gephi:
 > > ## Linux